jdtsmith/eglot-booster/README.md

 ## Testing

+Maybe you don't even need this.
 You can `M-x eglot-booster` to disable the booster at any time.
-Then `M-x eglot-shutdown-all` and
+Then `M-x eglot-shutdown-all`, restart eglot (`M-x eglot` is usually enough) in a large/heavy-weight file, and compare.